roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 In due course all model-driven apps will be authored as modern apps.

-The ability to create model-driven apps usin g the app designer remains.
+The ability to create model-driven apps using the app designer remains.
 We call this the classic app designer authoring experience.

 ## Column